hds-safdari/DynACD/README.md

   - Notebook: `Dyn_ACD_Inf_debug-wtemp.ipynb` (for debugging the Dyn_ACD algorithm).
   - `Dyn_ACD_gm.py`: Latest version of the generative algorithm for benchmark synthetic data.
   - Notebook: `Dyn_ACD_Gm_debug.ipynb` (for debugging the generative algorithm).
+  - `AnomalyInjection.py`: To inject anomalous edges in Real-World datasets.

   - Notebook: `analyze_transfermarkt.ipynb` (to analyse the transfermarkt dataset applying Dyn_ACD algorithm).
 - **`data/input`**: Contains:
   - An example of a network with an intrinsic community structure and given anomaly coefficients.